-Interior design may not be a skill you’ve honed, yet.
+Interior design and home decor may not be a skill you’ve honed, yet.
 But loving your apartment is an important part of making it your home.
 After all, aside from work or school, you probably spend most of your time there.
 Your home should be your sanctuary and someplace you look forward to.
 But when it looks like the 1980’s threw up on your living room, it’s a little difficult to feel truly “at home.”
 Here are a few ways to improve the look and feel of your apartment when your coffers aren’t overflowing with excess cash:

 No one should consider themselves “above” this time-old interior design trick.
 Purchasing new furniture is usually on the pricier side, even if you’re shopping at Ikea.
 You’d be surprised how many people get rid of perfectly good furniture when they decide to update their home.
 Check out neighborhood yard sales and Craigslist.
 You may be able to find some gently loved pieces at or near free.
 If you can’t find what you’re looking for, there are other options. hold out for an estate sale or visit your local used furniture store, or hit up some friends and relatives that have accumulated furniture over the years and might be looking to get rid of some of it.
 Keep in mind that no matter how dated the furniture looks, it can usually be updated easily with a fresh coat of paint, new stain, or slipcover.

 The Fabric Store is Your Best Friend

 Adding new fabrics to various pieces of furniture and accessories can really update the look of a home.
 This can range from new pillows to slipcovers to curtains, and even to fabric headboards.
 All of these can be DIYed, though some of these projects are easier to do than others.
 Though this option is meant to save you money, be conscious of what kind of fabrics you’re selecting.
 Some options can cost quite a bit and aren’t very durable, so put a little research in before taking that trip to the store.